Spanish settlement of Puerto Rico: Canarian migration

-Immigration to Puerto Rico, 1800–1898
+Immigration to Puerto Rico: 1800–1898

 Immigration to the island caused the population to grow rapidly during the 19th century.
 In 1800, the population was 155,426 and the century ended with almost one million inhabitants (953,243), multiplying the population by about six times.
 The major impetus for the massive European immigration during the 1800s was the Spanish Crown's proclamation of the Royal Decree of Graces of 1815 (Real Cédula de Gracias), which led to the arrival of primarily Catholic immigrants from some seventy-four countries.
 Included were hundreds of Corsican, French, Irish, German, Scottish, Italian, Lebanese, Maltese, Dutch, English and Portuguese families moving to the island.
 Some countries were represented by only a few immigrants, e.g., fifty-one Chinese immigrants during this century.
 The country that still sent the most people was Spain.

 From the start of colonization other groups from Andalusia, Catalonia, Asturias, Galicia, and Majorca had also immigrated, although the Canarian people formed the basis.
 Once the 19th century came, things changed drastically.

-According to Puerto Rican scholars such as Estela Cifre de Loubriel, who did extensive research on immigration patterns to the island, during the 19th century the greatest number of Spaniards that came to the island with large families were Catalans and Mallorcans.
+According to Puerto Rican scholar Dr. Estela Cifre de Loubriel, who did extensive research publishing books on distinct immigration patterns to the island, during the 19th century the greatest number of Spaniards that came to the island with large families were Catalans and Mallorcans.

 The next regions with the largest number of immigrants were Galicia and Asturias, followed by the Canary Islands, the Basque Country and Andalusia.
 The Catalans, Galicians, Mallorcans, and Asturians typically arrived with large extended whole families.
 There were regions of the island that attracted some immigrants more than others which was mainly due to political or economic reasons.